Paraphone/Paraphone/README.md

-<p align="center">𑣲 - Basil/Till.
-I am the host! :D He/him only please.
+<p align="center">𑣲 - Popee.
+I am the host! :D I do not care what pronouns you use, okay?
+Okay
 <p align="center">⤷       17 bodily & trans(female to male.)
 <p align="center">⟢ • This Github is strictly for PonyTown, so if you've seen me around, hello!!
 <p align="center">📌          Please PLEASE ask who is fronting unless " SYS " is in the name. :)